cnmzsjbz199328/assignment_2_test/Prompt.md

     *   Reset Functionality (Optional but recommended): Add a "Reset" button to clear the UI and allow a new simulation.
 *   **Instructions:** Provide the updated `Main` class incorporating the `TableView` and summary display.
 Also, include the content of a basic `style.css` file.
 Ensure that the `TableView` correctly reflects the pit stop strategy and events during the simulation.

-Okay, here is the English version of Prompt 13:

----

 **Prompt 13: JavaFX Application - Optimized Layout & Sizing**

 *   **Role:** UI/UX Designer.